Eng

 Aug 5, 2022

-New RTO Vehicle Registration Process – Concise Step-By-Step Guide
+RTO New Vehicle Registration Process – A Step-By-Step Guide

 As a vehicle owner, the registration of your vehicle is a mandatory requirement to drive legally on the roads.
 This registration must be done at a Regional Transport Office (RTO) that issues a unique identity to your vehicle, known as the registration number, printed on your vehicle’s registration certificate.
 This registration certificate is a valid document to identify your specific vehicle.
 Hence, whenever you plan on buying a vehicle, it is essential to get it registered with the appropriate RTO.
 The registration number remains the same even after transferring your vehicle to a different owner.
 Before a permanent registration number is issued for your vehicle, the auto dealer provides a temporary registration number known as the ‘TC number’.
 It is valid only for a period of one month before which the vehicle must be registered at the local RTO.
 In addition to registering your vehicle, you need to also buy a motor insurance policy, which is a mandatory requirement by the Motor Vehicles Act.
 Selecting the right policy must be based on your coverage requirements.
 Let’s look at the process to register your vehicle before which you need to have a certain set of documents.